tsnellgrove/dark_castle3/doc/to_do.md

 *** Need a new IDE ***
 - iPad / offline: Pyto
-- Mac Air / Offline: MS VSCode
+- Mac Air / Offline: MS VSCode [CHOSEN]
 - Cloud / Online: CodeAnyWhere, Cloud9 (AWS)
 - Reference article: '5 ways to use Python on an iPad'